Pediatric Dental FAQs

 What happens during my child’s first visit to the dentist?

 The first visit is usually short and simple.
 In most cases, we focus on getting to know your child and giving you some basic information about dental care.
 The doctor will check your child’s teeth for placement and health, and will look for any potential problems with the gums and jaw.
 We also do a thorough cleaning of your child’s teeth, and possibly take X-rays if deemed necessary.
 We will also answer any questions you have about how to care for your child’s teeth as they develop, and provide you with materials containing helpful tips that you can refer to at home.

 The best preparation for your child’s first visit to our office is maintaining a positive attitude.
-Children pick up on adults’ apprehensions, and if you make negative comments about trips to the dentist you can be sure that your child will fear an unpleasant experience and act accordingly.
-Show your child the pictures of the office and staff on the website.
-Let your child know that it’s important to keep his teeth and gums healthy, and that the doctor will help him do that.
+Children pick up on adults’ apprehensions, and if you make negative comments about trips to the dentist, you can be sure that your child will fear an unpleasant experience and act accordingly.
+Show your child pictures of the office and staff on the website.
+Let your child know that it’s important to keep their teeth and gums healthy and that the doctor will help them do that.
 Remember that your dentist is specially trained to handle fears and anxiety, and our staff excels at putting children at ease during treatment.

 How often should my child visit the dentist?

 We generally recommend scheduling checkups every six months.
 Depending on the circumstances of your child’s oral health, we may recommend more frequent visits.

 Baby teeth aren’t permanent.
 Why do they need special care?